 And so: Try to read every day.
 In print, if you can.

-Naomi S. Baron is professor of linguistics at American University in Washington, DC.
-She is author of Words Onscreen: The Fate of Reading in a Digital World (Oxford University Press).
+Naomi S. Baron is a professor of linguistics at American University in Washington, DC.
+She is the author of Words Onscreen: The Fate of Reading in a Digital World (Oxford University Press).

 - Baron, N. S. (2015).
 Words onscreen: The fate of reading in a digital world.
 New York, NY: Oxford.

 - Baron, N. S., Calixte, R. M., & Havewala, M. (2017).
 The persistence of print among university students: An exploratory study.
 Telematics & Informatics, 34, 590-604.

 - Farinosi, M., Lim, C., & Roll, J. (2016).
 Book or screen, pen or keyboard?
 A cross-cultural sociological analysis of writing and reading habits basing on Germany, Italy and the UK.
 Telematics and Informatics, 33(2), 410-421.

 - Flood, A. (2014, August 19).
 Readers absorb less on Kindles than on paper, study finds.
 The Guardian.
 Retrieved from http://www.theguardian.com/books/2014/aug/19/readers-absorb-less-kindle…